Trojans Tack On 12 Newcomers For 2014

-High school teammates with Slater, another Wilson High product joins the Trojans in utility player Zack Traversi.
+Loyola High product Zack Traversi joins the Trojans as an accomplished local utility player.
 Vavic says he was "one of the best 14-under players in the nation.
 He has tons of talent and an excellent outside shot."

 Rounding out the incredible group of newcomers is one player who is already very familiar with the Trojan Family.
 James Walters follows in the footsteps of his brother Jon, who was a freshman on USC's 2013 NCAA Championship team this past season.
 Jon recently passed away, but James will ensure that the Walters name continues its strength at Troy.
 A 6-2 utility player out of Mater Dei, James carries a stacked list of honors earned with the Monarchs as well as plenty of experience with the U.S. national teams.

 "James is a beast," Vavic said.
 "He's a very dominant player, very intelligent, and he's a combination of strength, speed and size.
 He's eager to continue his brother Jon's legacy at USC."